fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/router.md

 The router macro provides a robust method dispatch system for Fluentbase smart contracts.
 It automatically transforms function calls with Solidity-compatible selectors into appropriate Rust function calls, handling parameter decoding and result encoding.

 :::tip
 The router macro serves as the foundation for building interoperable smart contracts and ultimately blended applications, that can be called from EVM-compatible environments.
+It works hand-in-hand with the [client generation system](./client.md) to enable cross-contract interactions.
 :::

 ## Overview